koreader/koreader-misc/nightswatcher/README.md

         -d houqp/nightswatcher:0.1.1
 ```

-All builds will be saved into download directory.
+All new builds will be saved into `/data/release_download` volume.
+OTA related files will be saved into `/data/ota` volume.

+NOTE: android apk signing key is required in `/metadata` volume.